About Michelle Langley

 People often ask me why I wrote Women’s infidelity.
-I wrote Women’s infidelity for a couple reasons.
-First, I was acutely aware of how painful and confusing it was to live in limbo, because I lived in limbo for several years.
-So I knew how little information there was available to help people through this confusing time in their lives.
-Second, I believed I might have made different decisions had I known the information in my books, and I suspected this might be the case for other people, too.
-So it was (and still is) my sincerest hope that the information in my books helps people to make informed decisions which leave them with as few regrets as possible.
+I wrote Women’s infidelity for two reasons.
+First, I was acutely aware of how painful and confusing it was to live in limbo—because I lived in limbo for several years.
+And as a result, I knew how little information there was available to help people through this incredibly strange and difficult time.
+Second, I believed I might have made different decisions had I known the information in my books — and I suspected this might be the case for other people, too.
+So it was, and still is, my sincerest hope that the information in my books helps people to make informed decisions which leave them with as few regrets as possible.

 — Michelle Langley